 Revoking Your Authorization

 - Right to Request Confidential Communication: You have the right to request PHI in a certain form or at a specific location.
-For example, you can request that we not contact you at a certain phone number or only send mail to a certain address.
+For example, you can request that we only contact you at a certain phone number or only send mail to a certain address.
 Your request must be in writing and must be submitted to our Privacy Department.
-In your request, you must tell us how and/or where you wish to be contacted and to what address we may send bills for services provided to you.
+In your request, you must tell us how or where you wish to be contacted and to what address we may send bills for services provided to you.
 We will not ask you about the reason for your request.
 We will agree to reasonable requests.
 If we agree to your request, we will honor your request until you tell us in writing that you have changed your mind and no longer want the confidential communication.

 - Right to Request a Change to Your PHI: You have a right to request that your PHI be corrected if you believe that it contains a mistake or is missing information.
 Your request must be in writing and must be submitted to our Health Information Management Department.
-You must tell us the reasons for the change in writing using the request form you can get from your provider or from the Health Information Management Office listed below.
+You must tell us the reasons for the change in writing using the request form you can get from your provider or from our Health Information Management Department.
 Mercy can deny your request if: (1) it is not in writing or does not include a reason for the change; (2) the information you want to change was not created by Mercy; (3) the information is not part of the medical record kept by Mercy; (4) the information is not part of the information that you are permitted to inspect or copy; or (5) the information contained in the record is accurate and complete.
 If we accept your request, we will inform you about our acceptance and make the appropriate corrections.
 If we deny your request, we will inform you and give you a chance to submit to us a written statement disagreeing with the denial.
 We will add your written statement to your record and include it whenever we disclose the part of your PHI to which your written statement relates.

 Changes to This Notice